ad-abir/note_book/GitHub.md

 2. Set Up Git Locally (if not already done):

-git config --global user.name "Your Name" git config --global user.email "your-email@example.com"
+- Item 1 git config --global user.name "Your Name"
+git config --global user.email "your-email@example.com"

 These two lines configure Git with your name and email address for future commits.